Last Updated on September 21, 2023 by Samantha Harris

 While the injuries can be as minor as scratches, sometimes the collision leads to severe cracks.
 In the worst cases, it may shatter the shell.

-Also known as ulcerative shell disease, it’s a condition that occurs from bacteria found inside a tortoise’s body or environment, like contaminated water.
-The bacteria will infect the blood vessels inside the tortoise’s shell.
+Also known as ulcerative shell disease, shell rot occurs from bacteria in a tortoise’s body or environment, like contaminated water.
+The bacteria will infect the blood vessels inside the shell.

 If shell rot isn’t diagnosed and treated early enough, it may cause the tortoise’s shell scutes to fall off, exposing the bones and nerves.
-It makes tortoises vulnerable to infections, injuries, and even death.
+It makes tortoises vulnerable to infections, injuries, and death.

 Shell rot can lead to cracks in the shell but can also result from existing cracks.
 So, bacteria may enter through the cracks and grow inside the shell.

-The risk of shell rot is further increased if your tortoise lives in an unclean environment.
+The risk of shell rot is further increased if the tortoise lives in an unclean environment.